Getting better care for Janan from her Filipino family

-For many Foreign Domestic Worker (FDW) mothers, returning home as a single, unemployed mother with a mixed-race child can be a daunting prospect.
+For many Migrant Domestic Worker (MDW) mothers, returning home as a single, unemployed mother with a mixed-race child can be a daunting prospect.
 To avoid the fear and potential persecution of returning home, some choose to overstay - becoming a hidden part of our society with no access to public services.
 Others seek asylum to access very minimal social welfare support, but an uncertain future for themselves and their children.

 Our team provides comprehensive support, via individual counselling, preparation workshops and home country assistance, to ensure mothers and their children are physically and emotionally equipped to make their journey home with confidence.